A tank engine for all seasons

 Cylinders: 18”x26″ Inside

 Numbers carried during working career: LMR 118

-The locomotive is now on static exhibition at Oxenhope will no plan to return it to steam.
+The locomotive is now on static exhibition at Oxenhope and there is no to return it to steam.